leon2968/Leetcode-HarckerRank-Practice/README.md

 10/14/2022 https://leetcode.com/problems/next-permutation/ (Solved by looking for a pattern, swap target elements than reverse the subarray) <br />
 10/14/2022 https://leetcode.com/problems/generate-parentheses/ (Solved with backtracking, using conditions to reduce invalid combinations, time complexity is complicated)

+10/16/2022 https://leetcode.com/problems/best-time-to-buy-and-sell-stock/ (Solved with dynamic programming with two pointers) <br />
+10/16/2022 https://leetcode.com/problems/majority-element/ (Looked for a hint, to solved with linear time and constant space, has to use Boyer-Moore algo with requirement count > n/2)